birdofpreyru/react-utils/docs/server.md

     system.
 This article is helpful:
     [How to get HTTPS working on your local development environment in 5 minutes](https://medium.freecodecamp.org/how-to-get-https-working-on-your-local-development-environment-in-5-minutes-7af615770eec)

-  - `[options.logger]` (_Object_) &ndash; Optional.
+  - `options.logger?: Logger` &ndash; Optional.
 The logger to use at server side.
 By default [`winston`](https://www.npmjs.com/package/winston) logger with console transport is used.
 The logger you provide, or the default `winston` logger otherwise, will be attached to the created ExpressJS server object.

-  - `[options.onExpressJsSetup]` (_Function_) &ndash; Optional.
-An async hook
+  - `options.onExpressJsSetup?: (server) => Promise?` (_Function_) &ndash;
-    to run upon ExpressJS server configuration:

-    `async onExpressJsSetupHook(server)` &rArr; `Promise`

-    If provided, it will be called with the created ExpressJS `server` passed in as the only argument.
-The call will happen when the server is mostly ready, just before the server-side renderer, and the error handler are attached to it.
-You can use it to mount custom API routes to the server.
+    Optional.
+An async callback to be triggered when most of the server configuration is completed, just before the server-side renderer, and the default error handler are attached.
+You can use it to mount custom API routes.
+The server-side logger can be accessed as `server.logger`.
-    You can access the server-side logger as `server.logger`.
-The caller code will wait for resolution of `Promise` returned by the hook.

   - `[port]` (_Number_ or _String_) &ndash; Optional.
 The port to start the server on.
 Defaults **3000**.